 First and foremost: Do not use a mixer!
 Use a large bowl and a spoon.

 Never use anything but real butter and pure vanilla extract.
 It will compromise the flavor.

 At least 3 hours before making the cookies, put butter in your mixing bowl, cutting it into tablespoon sized pieces and let soften.
 It must be very soft to mix the batter properly.
 Don’t melt the butter in a microwave, because the cookies will be greasy.

 After combing flour, baking soda and salt in small bowl, set it aside.
 Next, cream the ¾ cup granulated sugar with the butter only.
 After it is nice and creamy, add the ¾ cup of brown sugar (PACKED) to the granulated sugar and butter mixture continuing to cream.
 Finally, add the eggs and vanilla to the creamed mixture and mix gently.
 Do not completely blend it or stir quickly, because the cookies will be tough!
 Finally, fold in the flour mixture and blend well with the spoon.

 When dropping the dough onto the cookie sheet, use a cookie scoop to create cookies of the same size so they are all cooked the same.
 (You won’t get some overcooked and some undercooked.)

 Follow these tips and you’ll have people raving over your cookies too.
-Incidentally, homemade cookies make a great gift to a new neighbor and/or appreciation gifts to teachers anytime of the year.
+Alternatively, you can look for Gift Baskets for Women as well.
+Homemade cookies make a great gift to a new neighbor and/or appreciation gifts to teachers anytime of the year.

 (Husband’s note: When I was a single teacher, I bribed my students telling them, “the best chance to get an “A” was to present me with homemade chocolate chip cookies.”
 So I’ve taste many different varieties.
 When Diane made me hers, I knew I just HAD to marry her.
 Remember: “the way to a man’s heart is through his stomach!”)